|

 Available: As part of my work as a faculty

-director for the Yale Law School Nonprofit Law Clinic, I have prepared
+director for the Yale Law School Nonprofit Law Clinic, I prepared

 a ten-step guide to forming a nonprofit